MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/05-create-dax-calculations-in-power-bi-desktop-advanced.md

     ```
     Sales % All Region =
-    ‎DIVIDE(
+    DIVIDE(
-    ‎ SUM(Sales[Sales]),
+     SUM(Sales[Sales]),
-    ‎ CALCULATE(
+     CALCULATE(
-    ‎ SUM(Sales[Sales]),
+     SUM(Sales[Sales]),
-    ‎ REMOVEFILTERS(Region)
+     REMOVEFILTERS(Region)
+     )
-    ‎ )
+    )
-    ‎)
     ```

     *The measure has been renamed to accurately reflect the updated formula.
 The DIVIDE() function divides the **Sales** measure (not modified by filter context) by the **Sales** measure in a modified context, which removes any filters applied to the **Region** table.*

-5. In the matrix visual, notice that the measure has been renamed and that a different values now appear for each group, country, and region.
+1. In the matrix visual, notice that the measure has been renamed and that a different value now appears for each group, country, and region.

-6. Format the **Sales % All Region** measure as a percentage with two decimal places.
+1. Format the **Sales % All Region** measure as a percentage with two decimal places.

-7. In the matrix visual, review the **Sales % All Region** measure values.
+1. In the matrix visual, review the **Sales % All Region** measure values.

     ![Picture 53](Linked_image_Files/06-create-dax-calculations-in-power-bi-desktop-advanced_image17.png)

-8. Add another measure to the **Sales** table, based on the following expression, and format as a percentage:
+1. Add another measure to the **Sales** table, based on the following expression, and format as a percentage:

     **DAX**

     ```
     Sales % Country =
-    ‎DIVIDE(
+    DIVIDE(
-    ‎ SUM(Sales[Sales]),
+     SUM(Sales[Sales]),
-    ‎ CALCULATE(
+     CALCULATE(
-    ‎ SUM(Sales[Sales]),
+     SUM(Sales[Sales]),
-    ‎ REMOVEFILTERS(Region[Region])
+     REMOVEFILTERS(Region[Region])
+     )
-    ‎ )
+    )
-    ‎)
     ```

-9. Notice that the **Sales % Country** measure formula differs slightly from the **Sales % All Region** measure formula.
+1. Notice that the **Sales % Country** measure formula differs slightly from the **Sales % All Region** measure formula.

     *The difference is that the denominator modifies the filter context by removing filters on the **Region** column of the **Region** table, not all columns of the **Region** table.
 It means that any filters applied to the group or country columns are preserved.
-It’ll achieve a result that represents the sales as a percentage of country.*
+It will achieve a result that represents the sales as a percentage of country.*

-10. Add the **Sales % Country** measure to the matrix visual.
+1. Add the **Sales % Country** measure to the matrix visual.

-11. Notice that only the United States’ regions produce a value which is not 100%.
+1. Notice that only the United States’ regions produce a value that isn't 100%.
+    1. *You may recall that only the United States has multiple regions.
+All other countries comprise a single region, which explains why they're all 100%.*

     ![Picture 54](Linked_image_Files/06-create-dax-calculations-in-power-bi-desktop-advanced_image18.png)

-    *You may recall that only the United States has multiple regions.
-All other countries comprise a single region, which explains why they are all 100%.*

-12. To improve the readability of this measure in visual, overwrite the **Sales % Country** measure with this improved formula.
+1. To improve the readability of this measure in visual, overwrite the **Sales % Country** measure with this improved formula.

     **DAX**